You’ve probably heard that audiobook narration is a marathon, not a sprint.

 Remember, if it were easy, everybody would be doing it.

-Some of the points in this article are based on a public Facebook post written by narrator/producer Tanya Eby that is no longer available.
+Some of the points in this article are based on this public Facebook post written by narrator/producer Tanya Eby.

 Other resources on this topic: